norriie/Quote_Extractor/README.md

-# Quote Extractor
+# AI-powered quote extractor tool made for streamlining quote usage decisions

-A small tool that helps journalists cut down the time spent re-reading raw interview transcripts looking for the strongest, most quotable lines.
+A small anthropic powered AI tool that helps journalists cut down the time spent re-reading raw interview transcripts looking for the strongest, most quotable lines.

 Paste a transcript in, get back the top quotes, who said them, and a short note on why each one is worth using after getting a hold of your narrative tone.
 This features allows it to be effortlessly dropped into a draft.